Ether-YiTseWu/MOOCsLearning/README.md

 # Overview
 There are some notes and codes made by myself in this project, "MOOCsLearning".
-These sources are made from some courses which provided by Coursera, Udemy and Microsoft.
+These sources are made from some courses provided by Coursera, Udemy or Microsoft.
 By the way, move your mouse, let the page down, you can see the links of my notes and code
 >
 ### ``From Coursera``
 - Machine Learning by Andrew Ng